AdobeDocs/commerce-frontend-core/src/pages/ui-components/index.md

 ---
-group: ui-components-guide
-title: Overview of UI components
+title: Introduction to UI components | Commerce Frontend Development
-redirect_from:
-  - /guides/v2.3/ui-components/ui-listing-grid.html
+description:
 ---

-## Overview of UI components
+# Introduction to UI components

 *UI components are used to represent distinct UI elements, such as tables, buttons, dialogs, and others*.